-We draw attention to Note 1 of the consolidated financial statements, which indicates that management estimates that its working capital as at July 31, 2022 may not provide the Company with sufficient financial resources to carry out currently planned exploration and operations throughout the next twelve months.
-As stated in Note 1, these events and conditions indicate that material uncertainties exist that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that management estimates that its working capital as at July 31, 2023 may not provide the Company with sufficient financial resources to carry out currently planned exploration and operations throughout the next twelve months.
+As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.